Over 620,000 British nationals visit Australia every year. Most visits are trouble-free.

 Australia is a vast country.
 You should plan journeys carefully, particularly if you’re travelling to remote areas, bushwalking or going swimming.
 See Local travel

 Australia is prone to seasonal natural disasters including tropical cyclones, flash flooding, dust storms and bushfires (forest fires).
 Tropical Cyclones occur, mainly in Queensland, Northern Territory and Western Australia between November and April.
 You should monitor the progress of approaching storms and follow the advice of the local authorities.
 See Natural Disasters.

 You will need to get a visa before you travel.
 See Entry requirements

 Beware of scam adverts claiming to help you extend a working holiday visa.
 Several British nationals have had their visas cancelled as a result.
 See Entry requirements.

-There is a general threat from terrorism.
+There is a high threat from terrorism.
 The Australian Government changed its terrorism public alert level to ‘high’ in September 2014.
-It was last at this level in 2003.
+Attacks could be indiscriminate, including in places visited by foreigners.
 See Terrorism.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.